Designing networks

 class PupilsAndTeachers(p2n.LocationDesigner):

-def filter(self, agent):
+def filter(self, actor):

-return agent.status in ["teacher", "pupil"]
+return actor.status in ["teacher", "pupil"]

-def bridge(self, agent):
+def bridge(self, actor):

-return agent.status
+return actor.status

 creator.create(df=df_school, location_designers=[PupilsAndTeachers], clear=True)

 What happened?
 If you take a closer look, you can see that there is still one location for one edge beteween one teacher and one pupil.
 However, teachers are assigned to more than one location of this type.
 This is because the LocationDesigner attribute recycle is set to True by default.
-If recycle is True the creator builds as many locations as needed to assign every agent at least to one instance of the corresponding location type.
-That means that the agents with the most frequent value returned by bridge() determine the number of the location instances to build.
-Therefore it can be that agents from the other groups are assigned multiple times so that everybody has a partner.
+If recycle is True the creator builds as many locations as needed to assign every actor at least to one instance of the corresponding location type.
+That means that the actors with the most frequent value returned by bridge() determine the number of the location instances to build.
+Therefore it can be that actors from the other groups are assigned multiple times so that everybody has a partner.

 To turn this behavior off, set recycle to False.
-As a result, nobody will be assigned multiple times and the agents with the least frequent value determine the number of locations of this type.
+As a result, nobody will be assigned multiple times and the actors with the least frequent value determine the number of locations of this type.
 In the following, we set recycle ot False and thus only get 8 location instances of this type, as there are only 8 teachers.

 [40]: